-CMP server consolidation by space-sharing of VMs into many cores forming multiple virtual clusters to GO
+CMP server consolidation by space-sharing of VMs into many cores forming multiple virtual clusters to execute various workloads.

 VIRTUAL CLUSTERS AND RESOURCE MANAGEMENT

 A physical cluster is a collection of servers (physical machines) interconnected by a physical network such as a LAN.